nilesh199930/demo-project/README.md

 # demo-project
-This is a demo project for learning github
+This is a demo project for learning github.